jenahparman/fall23-cs625/HW2-report.md

 I started by using *Text facet* on the pet type column to see all the unique values and their frequencies.

 Upon inspecting the different unique values, I noticed a row with multiple pets in one.
 I decided to find out if there were more of these instances and handle them before continuing.

-I added a *Text filter* to the pet type column and searched for any entries that contained ",", ";" " and ", and "&".
+I added a *Text filter* to the pet type column and searched for any entries that contained ",", ";", " and ", or "&".
 I flagged the ones that seemed like they represented more than one pet.
-Then, I considered the possibility of respondents who have multiples on the same type of pet.
-I used a *Text filter* on the pet name column and followed the same search technique as before.
+Then, I considered the possibility of respondents who have more than one of the same kind of pet.
+I used a *Text filter* on the pet name column, searched for ",", ";", " and ", or "&" again, and flagged any conspicuous rows.
 I ended up finding four entries that represented more than one pet.

 <p align="center">
 <img src="HW2-screenshots/screenshot45.png" width="1000" alt="multi-valued cells">
 </p>

 To fix this, I seperated each pet attribute in the columns with a ";".
-Then, I used the *Split multi-valued cells* feature with a seperator, ";" giving each pet its own row.
+Then, I used the *Split multi-valued cells* feature with the *Seperator* set to ";", giving each pet its own row.

 <p align="center">
 <img src="HW2-screenshots/screenshot50.png" width="1000" alt="multi-valued cells split incomplete">